exercism/javascript/exercises/resistor-color-trio/README.md

 - Each resistor has a resistance value.
 - Resistors are small - so small in fact that if you printed the resistance value on them, it would be hard to read.
   To get around this problem, manufacturers print color-coded bands onto the resistors to denote their resistance values.
-Each band has a position and a numeric value.
-For example, if they printed a brown band (value 1) followed by a green band (value 5), it would translate to the number 15.
 - Each band acts as a digit of a number.
 For example, if they printed a brown band (value 1) followed by a green band (value 5), it would translate to the number 15.
   In this exercise, you are going to create a helpful program so that you don't have to remember the values of the bands.
 The program will take 3 colors as input, and outputs the correct value, in ohms.
-  The colors are mapped to the numbers from 0 to 9 in the sequence:

-Black - Brown - Red - Orange - Yellow - Green - Blue - Violet - Grey - White
+  The color bands are encoded as follows:

+* Black: 0
+* Brown: 1
+* Red: 2
+* Orange: 3
+* Yellow: 4
+* Green: 5
+* Blue: 6
+* Violet: 7
+* Grey: 8
+* White: 9

 In `resistor-color duo` you decoded the first two colors.
 For instance: orange-orange got the main value `33`.
 The third color stands for how many zeros need to be added to the main value.
 The main value plus the zeros gives us a value in ohms.